 Having created three horror pictures that had earned them considerable acclaim in the genre through their no-holds-barred approach to sex, violence and comedy, Yuzna wanted to create a story that his young children could enjoy and so they began to brainstorm ideas for a family fantasy until they came upon the concept of kids being shrunk and the unimaginable terror that they would face.
 ‘I remember really clearly how it all began.
 I was with Brian Yuzna in his backyard and he was really upset because his kids had gone to see a movie called The Journey of Natty Gann, which was directed by a neighbour,’ recalled Gordon to author Maitland McDonagh.
 ‘The director’s kids invited the entire class to come to an advance screening and Brian’s kids came home afterwards and said, ‘Dad, how come we never get to see any of your movies?’ which knocked his nose a little out of joint.’

-While Re-Animator would owe a debt to the zombie films of the 1980s their latest concept would borrow heavily from the 1950s B-movie, specifically The Incredible Shrinking Man.
+While Re-Animator would owe a debt to the zombie films of the eighties their latest concept would borrow heavily from the fifties B-movie, specifically The Incredible Shrinking Man.
 Directed by sci-fi master Jack Arnold from a script by legendary author Richard Matheson, the movie told of an everyday-man who, after being exposed to a bizarre mist, slowly begins to shrink, eventually becoming lost in his basement where he struggles to survive in this new world, ultimately fighting a giant spider for supremacy.
 Bringing the basic outline to Naha, the writer began to craft a story using various set pieces that would utilise the imaginative concept and soon a script entitled Teenie Weenies began to take shape.

 ‘Stuart and Brian had young children back then and came up with this idea about shrunken kids.
 They pitched it to Disney and the studio was interested,’ explained Naha to Love-It-Loud in 2011.
 ‘So they approached me about working with them and we came up with the story.
 When I was a kid on the East Coast there was a comic strip in the Sunday edition of the New York Daily News called the Teenie Weenies.
 It was one huge frame showing little people riding around on mice or sitting in thimbles and I just loved that.
 There was also a little guy or girl that you could cut out of the newspaper and paste on cardboard to play with.
 So, in a way, I was prepared for this sort of thing ever since I could hold a newspaper in my chubby little hands.’

 Teenie Weenies would incorporate one of the most common devices of science fiction: the mad scientist.
 From the eponymous protagonists of Mary Shelley’s Frankenstein and R.L.
 Stevenson’s The Strange Case of Dr. Jekyll and Mr. Hyde to the various tales of H.G.
 Wells, crazed inventors have long since been a staple of the genre, their crimes against science often being the catalyst for the horrors that would follow.
-This would continue through the 1980s, from the family fun of Back to the Future to the graphic horror of The Fly; the lengths that a scientist is willing to go in order to bring their visions to life have continued to fascinate and repulse audiences for centuries.
+This would continue through the eighties, from the family fun of Back to the Future to the graphic horror of The Fly; the lengths that a scientist is willing to go in order to bring their visions to life have continued to fascinate and repulse audiences for centuries.
 In Teenie Weenies, the man in question was Wayne Szalinski, whose projects and obsessions often make him the joke of his peers, yet his latest opus, the electro-magnetic shrinking machine, promises to revolutionise every aspect of modern life.
 But if only he could get it to work.

 Despite his desperation to prove himself Szalinski is looked upon with animosity by his alpha male neighbour Big Russ Thompson, while his own wife feels frustrated that he is more focused on his crazy ideas than a respectable career.
 But when an accident results in both of the Szalinski children being shrunk alongside Thompson’s two sons, the scientist must use every resource at his disposal to locate the kids amongst the jungle of their backyard, where they face scorpions, bees and even a friendly ant.
-‘If you look at the Disney movies of the ’60s and ’70s, ‘mad’ scientists were pretty family-friendly,’ insists Naha.
+‘If you look at the Disney movies of the sixties and seventies, ‘mad’ scientists were pretty family-friendly,’ insists Naha.
 ‘You had The Absent-Minded Professor and Son of Flubber with adult scientists.
 You had The Misadventures of Merlin Jones and The Monkey’s Uncle with younger science whizzes.
 No matter what the age of the scientist, if you give him the sense of wonder and glee and spontaneity of a kid, you’re gold.
 They weren’t so much ‘mad’ as they were ‘animated.’’

 But as the concept began to develop the studio would take a more hands-on approach, slowly forcing out Gordon and Yuzna in favour of more respected artists who, having no association with the likes of Re-Animator, had a repertoire more akin to the likes of Disney.
 The director chosen to helm the production would be Joe Johnston, a special effects artist known for his work as art director for Industrial Light and Magic on Star Wars, Raiders of the Lost Ark and Howard the Duck, but Teenie Weenies would mark his first time as a filmmaker.
 Yet despite his experience behind the scenes, history had proven that a knowledge of staging FX gags did not necessarily make for a commercially successful director, as Buechler’s slasher sequel Friday the 13th Part VII: The New Blood and Pumpkinhead, the filmmaking debut of the legendary Stan Winston, had shown.
 The production would require numerous elaborate set pieces, yet directing also demanded a certain chemistry with the performers and the ability to oversee the function of an entire set.